ansible/awx/docs/docsite/rst/administration/social_auth.rst

 Authentication methods help simplify logins for end users--offering single sign-ons using existing login information to sign into a third party website rather than creating a new login account specifically for that website.

-Account authentication can be configured in the |at| User Interface and saved to the PostgreSQL database.
+Account authentication can be configured in the AWX User Interface and saved to the PostgreSQL database.
 For instructions, refer to the :ref:`ag_configure_awx` section.

-Account authentication in |at| can be configured to centrally use OAuth2, while enterprise-level account authentication can be configured for SAML, RADIUS, or even LDAP as a source for authentication information.
+Account authentication in AWX can be configured to centrally use OAuth2, while enterprise-level account authentication can be configured for SAML, RADIUS, or even LDAP as a source for authentication information.
 See :ref:`ag_ent_auth`.

 For websites, such as Microsoft Azure, Google or GitHub, that provide account information, account information is often implemented using the OAuth standard.
 OAuth is a secure authorization protocol which is commonly used in conjunction with account authentication to grant 3rd party applications a "session token" allowing them to make API calls to providers on the user’s behalf.